State of Mind (Holly Valance album)

+Background and development

+At the end of 2002, the fourth single taken from the debut album "Footprints" was scheduled to be the song titled "Tuck Your Shirt In".
+However, due to various reasons, Holly opted to begin working on her second album.
+In this album, Holly aimed for a complete transformation, expressing her desire to move towards a more mature artistic approach in comparison to her debut work.

+In strong contrast to her debut album, Holly took an active role in the development of this project, becoming deeply involved in both the sonic development of the album and the composition of its lyrics.
+Holly helped to co-write more than forty songs.
+For the album's lead single, titled "State of Mind", Holly found inspiration in the influences of 80's rock and electronic-dance music.

 The album's genre, electropop, differs slightly from Valance's previous album Footprints (2002), She stated, "It's kind of different 'cos at the time I was listening to rock, I was listening to dance and lots of electro and I loved them all equally.
 I thought[,] what would happen if we put them all in a pot and see what happens[? ...] the people I was working with at the time really like[d] that idea.
 So everyone was working on the same level with the same goals in mind.
 What we wanted to get out of it was a bit darker, a bit harder.
 It's a very kind of upbeat record and that's what I like to do."

+Commercial performance

+State of Mind was a commercial failure, selling considerably less and charting much lower than Valance's previous studio album Footprints.

-State of Mind debuted on the ARIA Albums Chart at number 57 with sales of 1,600 copies on the issue dated 17 November 2003.
-The following week the album sold 998 copies falling to number eighty, leaving the chart the next week, spending a total of two weeks on the chart.
-The album debuted on the Japanese Oricon Albums Chart at number twelve with first-week sales of 21,547 copies.
-It the United Kingdom, the album peaked at number sixty.
+In her native Australia, the album debuted on the ARIA Albums Chart at number 57 with first week sales of 1,600 copies.
+The following week the album dropped twenty-three places to number eighty with sales of 998 copies, leaving the chart the following week, spending a total of two weeks on the chart.
+In the United Kingdom, the album debuted and peaked at number 60 on the issue dated 22 November 2003, with first week copies of 8,000.
+The album only spent a single week on the chart.

-The first and only single, title track "State of Mind", fared better, peaking at number eight in the United Kingdom and number fourteen in Australia.
+The album was most successful in Japan, debuting on the Japanese Oricon Albums Chart at number twelve with first-week sales of 21,547 copies.